First International Workshop on Numerical Abstractions for Software Verification.

 Proving recursive programs terminating, without the recursion

 Abstract interpretation allows the automatic inference of numerical and symbolic invariants about program behaviors.
 The nature of the invariants is captured by fixpoint inference using a combination of abstract domains.
 We discuss and compare integer, real and floating-point numerical abstractions used in software verification by abstract interpretation.
 The considered abstractions extend from simple non-relational ones to more complex relational linear or non-linear abstractions.
-The six central issues to be considered are: In conclusion we discuss the limitations restraining the practical use of the currently available abstractions and how they could be overcome.
+The six central issues to be considered are:- adequacy of the concrete semantics (choice of primitives, mathematical versus computer-based definition, etc),

 Automatically Refining Abstract Interpretations